 - Lactation smoothie in the morning “The Boobie Smoothie” … recipe below

-- Keep taking your prenatal and a lactation supplement (I take the honest company lactation pills in the am)
+- Keep taking your prenatal and a lactation supplement (I take the honest company lactation pills in the am).
+What kind of natural adhd supplements are working best for your family?

 - Hot bath every night (helps with stress, massage boobs in the bath, gets the milk going!)